ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/first_class/index.md

 `embed:tutorials/visual_pytest/first_class/test_player.py`

 Remember that PyCharm can help you [generate the import of `Player` as you type](../../../tips/generate-imports-while-typing/).
 You don't need to stop your flow, go to the top, and write the import.
-Type `Player` and hit `Ctrl-Space-Space` to autocomplete *and* add the import line at the top, in the correctly-sorted location, combined with any existing import of the module.
+Instead, type `Pla` and hit `Ctrl-Space-Space` to autocomplete *and* add the import line at the top, in the correctly-sorted location, combined with any existing import of the module.

 # Running

 Let's run everything in the file (currently one test) by right-clicking in the editor and choosing `Run 'pytest in test_player.py'`.

 PyCharm opens a tool window with the visual output of the test.
+Our test passes again:

+TODO screenshot